lukovsk1/MWEGenerator/README.md

 - [ ] Integrate static code analysis to the workflow
   - skip compilation if errors are present
   - save time compiling obviously wrong code
+- [ ] Algorithm for all DAGs (not just trees)
+  - implementation
+  - recognizing more dependencies in java code

 ## Compilation Type